BerZerker96/Osiris-Vr-Viewer/README.md

 > ⚠️ **Run both `.exe` files as Administrator (recommended).** Right-click each → **Properties → Compatibility → "Run this program as an administrator"** (do it for **both** `osiris-vr-viewer.exe` and `osiris-gui.exe`).
 Windows blocks a normal-privilege program from sending input to a higher-privilege window, so without elevation the **global hotkeys**, **mouse emulation**, and **gamepad emulation** can silently fail to reach games that run elevated or grab input exclusively.
 Running elevated forces all three to work across **every** game, in **borderless *and* exclusive-fullscreen** alike.

 > ⚠️ **Wired only — no wireless streaming.** Osiris relies on a shared-GPU-texture path that wireless streaming does **not** expose, so it **will not work over Virtual Desktop (or other wireless/streamed runtimes)**.
-Use a wired headset on a native or SteamVR OpenXR runtime.
+Use a wired headset on a native OpenXR or SteamVR OpenXR runtime.

 ---